 There is no denying that pumping takes time.
 Time is one thing that all new moms are short on.
 The hands free pumping bra was a game changer for breastfeeding mamas.

 Shells for cracked nipples

-Sometimes when nipples have cracks they need something that protects them from anything rubbing against them between feedings.
-I have had moms who used these and they definitely have helped speed up healing time.
+If your nipples have deep cracks they need something that protects them from anything rubbing against them between feedings.
+Shells definitely have helped speed up healing time.

 Nipple shields possibly can interfere with your baby getting enough to eat.
 They can result in poor emptying and stimulation of how much milk you make.

 One Final Thought

 The Ultimate List of the Best Breastfeeding Accessories